Continuing Education Activity

 Beta-blockers lower the secretion of melatonin and hence may cause insomnia and sleep changes in some patients.[5]

 Alpha-1 receptors induce vasoconstriction and increased cardiac chronotropy; this means agonism at the alpha-1 receptors leads to higher blood pressure and an increased heart rate.
-In contrast, antagonism at the alpha-1 receptor leads to vasodilation and negative chronotropic, which leads to lower blood pressure and decreases heart rate.
+In contrast, antagonism at the alpha-1 receptor leads to vasodilation and negative chronotropic, which leads to lower blood pressure and decreased heart rate.
 Some beta-blockers, such as carvedilol, labetalol, and bucindolol, have additional alpha-1 receptor blockage activity in addition to their non-selective beta receptor blockage.
-This property is clinically useful because beta-blockers that also block the alpha-1 receptor have a more pronounced clinical effect on treating hypertension.[6]
+This property is clinically useful because beta-blockers that block the alpha-1 receptor have a more pronounced clinical effect on treating hypertension.[7]

 Administration